 Entering Mexico with a Residente Temporal permit

 Holders of Residente Temporal (with or without work privileges) and Residente Temporal Estudiante may import their car to Mexico using a Temporary Import Permit (TIP).
-The vehicle will remain legal in Mexico for so long as the resident permit remains current.
+The vehicle will remain legal in Mexico for so long as the TIP remains current.
 For details about residency permits, see our Mexico Immigration page.

 Entering Mexico with a Residente Permanente permit